mozilla/fjord/docs/conventions.rst

 Fjord comes with ``bin/test_locales.sh`` script which makes it pretty easy to test that strings in the user interface are getting gettext'd.
-It creates a faux "Swedish Chef" translation of the strings in the `xx` locale.
+It creates a faux "Pirate" translation of the strings in the `xx` locale.

 You need to install polib for the script to work::